emarcins/emarcins/README.md

 - 👋  **Hi, I’m @emarcins**
 - 👀  I see a huge potential in a whole Javascript & Python ecosystem and machine learning.
-- 🚀  Also I'm focus on develop my testing skills
+- 🚀  Also I'm focus on developing my data analysis skills
 - 📫  Be free to contact with me, using mail: emarcins@gmail.com

 <br />